No new COVID-19 cases reported

 The Centre for Health Protection announced that as of 4pm today, no new confirmed COVID-19 cases have been recorded, leaving the number of confirmed cases in Hong Kong at 1,037 so far.

-The centre again urged members of the public to maintain an appropriate social distance from other people as much as possible in their daily lives to minimise the risk of infection.
+The centre again urged the public to maintain an appropriate social distance from other people as much as possible in their daily lives to minimise the risk of infection.

 People should go out less and avoid social activities such as having meals outside or other gatherings to minimise the risk of coronavirus clusters emerging in the community.